po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   * 🔑  ES6 offers us a new way to define variables using `let`.
 Unlike `var`, `let` is **block scoped**.

-  * 🔑  Inform the class that a **block** is created by a pair of curly braces.
+  * 🔑  A **block** is created by a pair of curly braces.
 This includes loops and conditional statements as well as function bodies.
 Because `let` is block scoped, any variables we define using `let` inside of a block are only available inside of that block.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):